openandclose/configfetch/docs/overview.rst

 Overview
 ========

-The library provides a custom ``INI`` format, which registers optional conversion functions for each option value.

-When getting value, they are applied.
+This library helps to build and access configuration data.

+It reads specially formatted configuration data, creates ``configparser.ConfigParser`` object, and keeps corresponding metadata.

+The metadata are used for automatic config value conversion, and ``argparse.ArgumentParser`` building.

+All value accesses are done by ``dot access`` or ``.get()`` method.

-Commandline arguments and Environment Variables precedes config file values, in that order.
+Commandline arguments and Environment Variables precedes config option values, in that order.

-All data accesses are done by ``dot access`` or ``.get()`` method.

-Optionally, the custom format can register directives to build commandline arguments
-(arguments for ``argparse.ArgumentParser.add_argument``).

 Installation